bastelfreak/cfgmgmtcamp2023/README.md

-# Why Open Source brings more value to businesses?
+# What Open Source can do for your business

 ## Or why you should publish your Puppet modules